 I hope you guys are enjoying the core Java or basic programming series.
-In this particular post, we are going to cover how to find out if the given number is on Armstrong number.
+In this post, we will cover how to find out if the given number is Armstrong’s number.

 Published On: | www.softwaretestingo.com |